 The origins of pet food.
-The first biscuits were created by the company Spratt’s; you can see some images on the Hagley.org website, other photos of the time can be found on Google Images, and if you want to know what was inside, you can read an abstract of scientific research on the cambridge.org website.
+The first biscuits were created by the company Spratt’s.
+Some images can be found on the Hagley website, and other photos from that time can be found on Google Images.
+If you want to know what was inside, you can read a scientific research abstract on the cambridge.org website.

-Thanks to continuous scientific research in the field of animal nutrition and feeding, the development of ever more modern production and food safety technologies, and an increase in both the range of raw materials and the safety of the products, today, the content of complete and complementary feeds is comprehensive so that an offer can be guaranteed that can satisfy every single nutritional need of pets.
+Thanks to continuous scientific research in animal nutrition and feeding, the development of ever-more-modern production and food safety technologies, and an increase in both the range of raw materials and the safety of the products, the content of complete and complementary feeds is comprehensive today.
+This guarantees that an offer can satisfy every single nutritional need of pets.

 Pet food 160 years of continuous improvement.

-While the offer is extensive, pet owners need the right advice to purchase the most suitable product for their pet and know the aspects that enable them to better understand the pet food production chain.
-In this context, the veterinary surgeon is the reference who will undoubtedly be able to advise on the most suitable diet concerning the breed or species and the needs of the individual pet.
+While the offer is extensive, pet owners need the right advice to purchase the most suitable product for their pet and to understand the aspects that enable them to better understand the pet food production chain.
+In this context, the veterinary surgeon is the reference who will undoubtedly be able to advise on the most suitable diet for the breed or species and the needs of the individual pet.

 Origins of pet food, industry analysis